SteffeyDev/atemOSC/README.md

 [Download Latest Version](http://www.atemosc.com/download.html)

+For best results, run the latest version of atemOSC, make sure your switcher(s) is running the latest version of the ATEM firmware, and make sure that the Mac that atemOSC is running on has the latest version of ATEM Software Control installed (or at least the same version as the switcher firmware, if the switcher does not support the latest version).

 Download older or pre-release versions:
 1. Go to the [releases page](https://github.com/SteffeyDev/atemOSC/releases)
 2. For a version that supports older versions of the Atem SDK, scroll down until you find the release for the version you want.